 Updating Personal Information

 You should update all personal information (including home and mailing addresses, home phone number, home email address, and emergency contact information) in HCM prior to the effective date of termination.
-Contact the Records Office in Human Resources at 216.368.3271 if there is a relevant change in personal information after the effective date of termination.
+Contact the HR Records Office at HRRecords@case.edu or the HR Service Center at AskHR@case.edu if there is a relevant change in personal information, including mailing address, after the effective date of termination.